Comparing Machine Learning as a Service: Amazon, Microsoft Azure, Google Cloud AI

 - Linguistic Analysis API used for sentence separation, tagging the parts of speech, and dividing texts into labeled phrases

-Speech and text processing APIs: Google Cloud Services
+Speech and text processing APIs: Google Cloud ML Services

 While this set of APIs mainly intersects with what Amazon and Microsoft Azure suggest, it has some interesting and unique things to look at.